Skip to main content

 "Take on challenges that seem daunting and view that feeling of intimidation as a mark of a worthy pursuit."

-The Graduate School (TGS) sat down with Vascular Biology PhD candidate, Hunter Sellers, whose journey through vascular biology, intellectual property law, and scientific communication reflects both his curiosity and determination.
+The Graduate School sat down with Vascular Biology PhD candidate, Hunter Sellers, whose journey through vascular biology, intellectual property law, and scientific communication reflects both his curiosity and determination.
 In this Q&A, he shares how his undergraduate experience in TGS' undergraduate Student Training And Research (STAR) program influenced his decision to study at AU, what drives his work on obesity and cardiometabolic disease, and how his recent success on the patent bar exam is shaping a unique career path at the intersection of science and law.

 What inspired you to pursue your PhD in Vascular Biology and why did you choose Augusta University for your graduate training?